rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 - [Modify an object-group](/how-to/modify-an-object-group-with-firewall-manager-v2)
 - [Delete an object-group](/how-to/delete-an-object-group-with-firewall-manager-v2)

-### Object-groups and access-lists
+### Object-groups and access-lists rules

 Object-groups are commonly used to make the configuration of a firewall's access list more easily readable and controlled, which assists in support and troubleshooting.
-Instead of creating individual access-list entries for each component of an object-group you can reference an object-group in an access-list entry.
-For example, if an object-group contains 100 IP hosts, you can create one access-list entry that performs a required action on all the hosts in the object-group, rather than creating 100 access-list entries in the running configuration that individually specifying each host.
+Instead of creating individual access-list rules for each component of an object-group, you can reference an object-group in an access-list rule.
+For example, if an object-group contains 100 IP hosts, you can create one access-list rule that performs a required action on all the hosts in the object-group, rather than creating 100 access-list rule in the running configuration that individually specifies each host.

 ### Related articles